autowarefoundation/autoware.universe/common/README.md

 ## Getting Started

-The Autoware.Universe Common folder consists of common and testing libraries that are used by other Autoware components, as well as useful plugins for visualization in RVIZ2.
+The Autoware Universe Common folder consists of common and testing libraries that are used by other Autoware components, as well as useful plugins for visualization in RVIZ2.

 !!! note